syntext/agent-jail/README.md

 # Agent Jail

+**Who Is This For**

+I created this project for my personal use.
+Feel free to use it as a reference, but be sure to fork it and adjust it to suit your needs.

+**Agent Jail**

 - **Purpose:** Containerized sandbox that launches an AI coding agent inside a locked-down, reproducible environment mapped to your current project directory.
 - **Command:** `./agent-jail`
 - **Providers:** `codex` (default), `claude`, `coder` (Just Every Code fork)